Cens-r/ClassyLua/README.md

 but not for more complex classes that need to inherit multiple classes.
 Mixins become seemingly out of the question as there's no proper way to inherit them all at once to a single class, and index shadowing can be a pain to deal with if you're trying to keep a proper order.

-ClassyLua abstracts all of that, letting you deal with implementing your classes while it takes care of the hassle of inheritance for you.
+ClassyLua abstracts away all of that, letting you deal with implementing your classes while it takes care of the hassle of inheritance for you.
 Using [C3 Linearization](https://en.wikipedia.org/wiki/C3_linearization) the module will construct a method resolution order (MRO) that keeps all the inherited classes in a predictable and well-defined order.

-With use of this MRO, ClassyLua offers you a handful of useful features such as:
+With the use of this MRO, ClassyLua offers you a handful of useful features such as:
 * `super()` - Access inherited classes directly
 * `is()` - Identify if a class or object is equivalent to or a subclass of a given class
 * `typeof()` - A more robust typeof method with support for ClassyLua